xuxhi-xu/attack-path-OSINT-playbook/README.md

-# OSINT Playbook
+# Attack Path OSINT Playbook

 I started writing this after finding exposed infrastructure on my own college network using nothing but Google.

 No exploits.
 No tools.
 Just search operators and the right questions.

 That made me think — if I could map this much from a browser tab, what does a real attacker see before they ever touch a target?
 This playbook is my attempt to answer that properly.

 ---

-What this is
+## What this is

-A field guide built around one idea: OSINT is not a tool problem, it's a thinking problem.
+A field guide built around one idea: **OSINT is not a tool problem, it's a thinking problem.**

 Most guides hand you a list of commands and call it a methodology.
 This one works the other way — every section starts with the analyst question, builds the attack path, then references tools at the end as execution aids.

 Every offensive technique is paired with its defensive equivalent.
 Because if you understand how something is found, you understand how to stop it from being found.

+---

-Why I built it this way
+## Why I built it this way

 I've gone through enough OSINT resources that start with "install theHarvester" and end with a wall of dork queries.
 They're fine as references.
 They don't teach you to think.

 The questions that actually matter during an investigation are:

-What am I looking for, and why would it exist publicly?
+- What am I looking for, and why would it exist publicly?
-Is this signal or noise?
+- Is this signal or noise?
-When do I go deeper?
+- When do I go deeper?
 When do I pivot?
 When do I stop?

 Those questions don't appear in most guides.
 They're in every section of this one.